vitessio/website/content/en/docs/19.0/user-guides/vschema-guide/backfill-vindexes.md

   * Specify the `Owner` as the main table
 * Associate the column of the owner table with the new Vindex.

-### CreateLookupVindex
+### Creating a Lookup Vindex

-vtctld supports the [CreateLookupVindex](../../configuration-advanced/createlookupvindex) command that can perform all the above steps as well as the backfill.
+vtctldclient supports the [LookupVindex create](../../../reference/programs/vtctldclient/vtctldclient_lookupvindex/vtctldclient_lookupvindex_create/) command that can perform all the above steps as well as the backfill.

 {{< warning >}}
 This will not work against the `vtcombo` based demo app because it does not support vreplication.
 You can only try this against a real Vitess cluster.